Northern Kentucky

-Northern Kentucky is an urban area in the U.S. Commonwealth of Kentucky consisting of the southern part of the Cincinnati metropolitan area.
+Northern Kentucky (NKY) is an urban area in the U.S. Commonwealth of Kentucky consisting of the southern part of the Cincinnati metropolitan area.
 The three main counties of the area are Boone, Kenton, and Campbell, all along the Ohio River across from Cincinnati, Ohio.
 Other counties frequently included in Northern Kentucky include Bracken, Grant, Gallatin and Pendleton.
 Of Greater Cincinnati's over two million residents, over 450,000 of them live in Northern Kentucky as of 2020, primarily in the northernmost counties.
 The largest cities in the region are Covington, Florence, and Independence.